Wequassett Resort and Golf Club

 - An unbelievable Children’s Center with an aquatic playground of its own!

-This luxurious coastal resort is open seasonally from April – November.
-With so many picturesque views, staff that aims to please and family friendly amenities, I know I won’t hesitate book another stay with my kids at this award winning Preferred Family Hotel.
+This luxurious coastal resort is open seasonally from April – to November.
+With so many picturesque views, staff that aims to please, and family-friendly amenities, I know I won’t hesitate to book another stay with my kids at this award-winning Preferred Family Hotel.